 - a burning sensation in the vaginal area

 - a whitish coating in the vaginal lining

 Females can take antifungal medications to treat a yeast infection.
 This medication comes in the form of a suppository, a cream, or a pill.

-It is important to note that the oral pill is not suitable for those who are pregnant.
+It is important to note that the oral pill is

 According to the ACOG, changes during pregnancy can increase the amount of vaginal discharge a female experiences.
 This is due to hormonal changes.